keybraker/greely/README.md

 ## Built With

-* [c](https://gcc.gnu.org/) - The merging of all the parts and for batabase generation
+* [c](https://gcc.gnu.org/) - The merging of all the parts and for database generation
 * [flex](https://www.gnu.org/software/flex/) - The Lexical Analysis
 * [bison](https://www.gnu.org/software/bison/) - The Grammatical Analysis